 rain gauge — a measuring device to keep track of how much rain has fallen

-recharge — the process of water seeping or soaking into the ground and refilling the aquifer
+recharge — the process of water seeping into the ground and refilling the aquifer

-recharge area — the place where water is able to seep into the ground and refill an aquifer because no confining layer is present
+recharge area — a place where water is able to seep into the ground and refill an aquifer because no confining layer is present

-reclaimed water — water that has been used, collected, and then treated or cleansed so it is safe to be used for irrigation, but remains undrinkable
+reclaimed water — water that has been used and then treated or cleansed so that it is safe to be used again

 recycle — to use more than once

-restoration — work that restores or attempts to return something to its natural state
+restoration (rest-or-ay-SHun) — work that restores or attempts to return something to its natural state

 restore — to return something to its original condition

 retention (ree – TIN – shun) ponds — man-made ponds designed to slow storm water runoff.
 The ponds allow many stormwater pollutants to settle out, preventing them from flowing into nearby surface water bodies